 A workspace is a configuration that allows only related documents to be displayed in the Stylo interface.
 They are displayed instead of personal articles.

-To display the articles in a workspace, click on its [User name] and select the workspace you wish to work in from the drop-down menu.
+To display the articles in a workspace, simply click on it on the corresponding drop-down menu.

 Articles shared in the workspace appear in the place of personal articles.
 They can be accessed with the same functionality as in a personal workspace.